 As a collaboration between 23 architects and designers, Obsidian is also unique in that it seeks to de-center the individual.
 Obsidian is a collective, made possible only through the combined perspectives and expertise of its co-creators.
 As Barnett explained to Business of Home in September, 2020, BADG hopes that this legacy project will “decolonize” the concept of the design showhouse: “We are all equal creators of this space.”

-The Obsidian Virtual Concept House will debut at a virtual launch party on Friday, January 29 at 7pm EST and will be a partnership between BADG and the Hearst Luxury & Design Collection, which includes the design publications Elle Décor, House Beautiful, Town & Country, and Veranda.
+The Obsidian Virtual Concept House is a partnership between BADG and the Hearst Luxury & Design Collection, which includes the design publications Elle Décor, House Beautiful, Town & Country, and Veranda.

-In coordination with the launch of Obsidian House, the Hearst Luxury & Design Collection’s Design Unites auction will also go live during the virtual event.
-18 incredible lots will be available for bidding during this special charity auction — including a transforming Tesoro table from Resource Furniture — and proceeds from the auction will benefit the Black Artists + Designers Guild.
+In coordination with the launch of Obsidian House, the Hearst Luxury & Design Collection also launched its Design Unites charity auction.
+18 lots were available for bidding — including a transforming Tesoro table from Resource Furniture — and proceeds from the auction benefitted the Black Artists + Designers Guild.

 Resource Furniture is extremely honored to join the Black Artists + Designers Guild and the Hearst Luxury & Design Collection in their commitment to home as sanctuary for all.
 To learn more about our work with non-profit organizations doing incredible work in the design industry, please click here.